thaddeuscleo/devops-narratives/src/posts/containerized-your-apps.md

 ```

 Congratulations! you now able to start your container journey.
-Stay tune on how to containerized application.
-If you have any topics
+Stay tune on how to containerized your existing application.
+If you have any topics to discuss you may kindly send issues [here](https://github.com/thaddeuscleo/devops-narratives/issues)